PhilippMDoerner/NimStoryFont/README.md

 Beyond that in terms of tooling this project uses:

 - Flyway - For database migrations using raw SQL
-- Docker - For containerization
+- Docker - For containerization with alpine
 - Nginx - As reverse proxy HTTP server
+- Musl - To link against instead of glibc for use with alpine

 ## Feature Scope
 Nimstoryfont is the backend of a CRUD heavy web application, previously called AldruneWiki.
 It is a wiki capable of hosting dnd campaigns, capable of highly performant processing of requests and pageloads.